 - Check local fish advisories to make sure the fish you eat is safe.

-- If you live in a home built before 1978, hire an expert to test it for lead paint.
+- If you live in a home built before 1978, hire an expert to test it for lead paint, and if found, to do lead abatement.

 - Check labels on products for heavy metals.